App-based ride services brace for more challenges

 ISLAMABAD, Sept 23 (APP): The novice app-based ride sharing services,

-despite winning publice appreciation in Pakistan, have to brace more challenges on legal and administrative fronts as the companies are losing
+despite winning public appreciation in Pakistan, have to brace more challenges on legal and administrative fronts as the companies are losing

 grounds in the international markets for their operational legality.

-These serivices are not only facing legal battles from their opponent
+These services are not only facing legal battles from their opponent

-traditional taxi drivers but also have to face internal administrative rifts for not having an organized pay structure for their employees, creating an environment of uncertainity.
+traditional taxi drivers but also have to face internal administrative rifts for not having an organized pay structure for their employees, creating an environment of uncertanity.

 The Islamabad Transport Authority (ITA) was working on legal and

-technical loopholes to bring these online services into the mainstream but “the task was resolving a cluster of complexities”, said Imtiaz Janjua, the ITA Secretary.Filling up of legal lacunas on online app-based services was a herculean task, he added.
+technical loopholes to bring these online services into the mainstream but “the task was resolving a cluster of complexities”, said Imtiaz Janjua, the ITA Secretary.Filling up of legal lacunnas on online app-based services was a herculean task, he added.

 A couple of consultative sittings with online and traditional taxi

-serivce representives could not bear results as taxi drivers stick to their demands and Careem service has challenged the ITA’s checklist pertaining
+service representatives could not bear results as taxi drivers stick to their demands and Careem service has challenged the ITA’s checklist pertaining

 to four taxes in Islamabad High Court, Imtiaz said.